The Guest House: Plot

 18-year-old Rachel arrives home one morning after staying out all night with her boyfriend Jason.
-Jason has decided to dump Rachel since they have both just graduated from high school and are going off to college.
-Rachel goes inside her house and is scolded by her father for coming home so late.
+Jason has decided to break up with Rachel since they have both just graduated from high school and are going off to college.
+She and Jason have an argument and he drives away in his car before Rachel goes inside her house and is scolded by her father for coming home so late.
 Right before he leaves on his business trip, he informs Rachel that a new employee at his company is coming over to stay in their guest house for a few days.

 Amy, the new employee, arrives and Rachel shows her around the house and the guest house.
 Rachel plays a short original instrumental song on the piano and receives praise from Amy.
 Rachel tells Amy that the guest house used to be her mother’s art studio before she died from cancer.
-Later that day, as Amy prepares to take a bath, Rachel and she get to know each other, talking about travel and relationships.
-Rachel reveals that Jason recently dumped her and that she plans to go to college in New York.
+Later that day, as Amy prepares to take a bath, Rachel and her get to know each other, talking about travel and relationships.
+Rachel tells Amy about Jason breaking up with her and that she plans to go to college in New York.
 Later that night, Rachel opens up a bottle of wine for both her and Amy.
 They talk about love and relationships and Rachel asks Amy if she has ever been in love.
 Amy admits that she is not even sure what it means to be in love, and she also admits that she’s never been comfortable with men or with anyone.
 Later that night, Amy walks over to the main house and accidentally sees Rachel masturbating to a lesbian adult film.
 Amy walks back to the guest house without Rachel noticing.